 flag enabled by default, meaning that every collection

-configuration change from the Admin UI will generate the related migration file automatically for you.
+configuration change from the Dashboard (or Web API) will generate the related migration file automatically

 Creating migrations